zenml-io/zenml/docs/book/component-guide/orchestrators/lightning.md

 # Lightning AI Orchestrator

-[Lightning AI](https://lightning.ai/) is a platform that simplifies the development and deployment of AI applications.
+[Lightning AI Studi](https://lightning.ai/) is a platform that simplifies the development and deployment of AI applications.
 The Lightning AI orchestrator is an integration provided by ZenML that allows you to run your pipelines on Lightning AI's infrastructure, leveraging its scalable compute resources and managed environment.

 {% hint style="warning" %}